basecom/FixturesPlugin/docs/writing/fixture-helper.md

 ```

 ## Available helpers
-Here you find a list with all available helper categories.
-Please see the documentation for each of them to see all of the available methods:
+Below is a list of all available helper categories.
+Please refer to the documentation for each category to see all the available methods:

 | Helper            | Description                                             | Documentation                      |
 | ----------------- | ------------------------------------------------------- | ---------------------------------- |